 Erythropoietin is be used to correct anemia.
-It stimulates the bone marrow to produc more red blood cells.
+It stimulates the bone marrow to produce more red blood cells.

 Corticosteroids increase red blood cells and also stimulate bone resorption.
-But steroids are not the preferred because they need to be given for long time.
+But steroids are not preferred because they need to be given for a long time.

 Bone Marrow Transplantation

 Bone marrow transplantation can cure bone marrow failure and metabolic abnormalities in patients whose disease arises from an intrinsic defect of the osteoclast lineage.